vdplasthijs/reproducible_figures/README.md

 ### What are reproducible figures?

-First, let's define __reproducible figures (RFs)__ as _"A (multi-panel) figure that is produced __completely__ and __finally__ by code, and can therefore be reproduced (by anyone)"_.
-A common alternative is to use plotting libraries to create individual panels, but compile and polish them manually using graphics software such as Illustrator or Inkscape.
+We define __reproducible figures (RFs)__ as _"A (multi-panel) figure that is produced __completely__ and __finally__ by code, and can therefore be reproduced (by anyone)"_.
+A common alternative is to use plotting libraries to create individual panels, but afterwards using graphics software such as Illustrator or Inkscape to compile and polish them manually.

 ### What benefits do RFs offer?
-- For now, please see my slides in this repository (`reproducible_figures/slides reproducible figs - Thijs van der Plas - 15 June 2022.pdf`) for a conceptual introduction on reproducible figures.
+- For now, please see my slides in this repository (`reproducible_figures/slides reproducible figs - Thijs van der Plas - 15 June 2022.pdf`) for a conceptual introduction on the benefits of reproducible figures.

 ### RF principles
 These are the key principles that underlie this tutorial: